 Although the County is the public entity responsible for attending to people experiencing homelessness, the City is deeply involved in helping the homeless.
-The City implements an effective multi-pronged effort to assist in the provision of adequate housing and social services to this population.
-The City has crafted a continuum of care that supports prevention programs, emergency shelter, transitional programs and permanent supportive housing.
+The City collaborates with the County and supports various partner agencies to implements an effective multi-pronged effort to assist in the provision of adequate housing and social services to this population.
+The City is a strong partner in has crafted a continuum of care that supports prevention programs, emergency shelter, transitional programs and permanent supportive housing.
 Table 28 describes the main programs.